SARAH-HADDAD/Design-Resources/readme.md

 [rgb2cmyk](https://www.rgb2cmyk.org) | Convert images from RGB to the CMYK color space.
 [Khroma](https://www.khroma.co/)| Khroma uses AI to learn which colors you like and creates limitless palettes.
 [Colorable](https://colorable.jxnblk.com/) | Take a set color palette and get contrast values for every possible combination.
+[Paletton](https://paletton.com/#uid=1000u0kllllaFw0g0qFqFg0w0aF) | It allows you to do is build up a palette based on some proportion.

 <div align="right">
     <b><a href="#table-of-contents">↥ Back To Top</a></b>